Gas vs Charcoal Grill for Beginners: The Backyard Debate

-When it comes to outdoor cooking, one of the most common questions we hear at DDR BBQ Supply is: "Should I buy a charcoal grill or a gas grill?"
+Gas vs charcoal grill for beginners is one of the most common questions we hear at DDR BBQ Supply.
+If you’re buying your first serious cooker, it can feel like you have to “pick a side.”
 Both options offer unique advantages and can serve different purposes depending on your style, flavor preferences, and how involved you want to be in the grilling process.
-In this guide, we’re breaking down everything you need to know to help you make the right choice for your BBQ setup.
+In this guide, we’re breaking down everything you need to know to help you make the right choice for your first (or next) backyard grill.

 - Flavor Differences